App-Dev-3/Superwise/backend/README.md

 - Node.js (v20 or higher recommended)
 - npm (comes with Node.js)
-- PostgreSQL (e.g., v16+, installed and running, see below)
+- PostgreSQL (v17 installed and running, see below)

 ### PostgreSQL Installation